-ELEMENTS OF THE Downtown, Community and Neighborhood
+ELEMENTS OF THE DOWNTOWN, COMMUNITY AND NEIGHBORHOOD

-The first part of the visioning document identified the overarching goals and objectives for the Jackson Highway and Grant Line East visioning areas along with the existing and proposed policies that will support this vision.
-This section is intended to provide urban design and planning solutions for the built environment in order to comply with the policies formulated for the sustainable development of the area.
+The first part of the Visioning document identified the overarching goals and objectives for the Jackson Highway and Grant Line East Visioning Areas along with the existing and proposed policies that will support this vision.
+This section is intended to provide urban design and planning solutions for the built environment in order to implement the policies formulated for the sustainable development of the area.